- By Stephen

 Leasing an office space is a big step and can take up a significant amount of your budget.
-In order to optimise value for money, you must take the time to negotiate your lease before you sign a contract and move in.
+Take the time to negotiate your office lease before you sign a contract.

-When it comes to renting space for your business, the truth is you are unlikely to be able to achieve a change in the advertised price.
+When it comes to renting space for your business you are unlikely to be able to achieve a change in the advertised price.
 This is because reducing the cost of leasing the building will be interpreted as a reduction in the value of the landlord’s asset.

-Instead of trying to negotiate for a lower cost, you can instead discuss incentives with the building owner.
-Even in a landlord’s market, there are factors you can leverage when negotiating.
-This may not affect the monthly leasing fee but will help you reduce the overall expenses involved with occupying the space.
+Instead of trying to negotiate your office lease for a lower cost, you can instead discuss incentives with the building owner.
+Even in a landlord’s market, there are factors you can leverage when negotiating your office lease.
+This may not affect the monthly leasing fee but will help you reduce the overall expenses.

-Here are a few ways you can negotiate the lease on your office space:
+Here are a few tips to help you can negotiate your office lease:

 Request rent free periods

 When there is a glut of vacant properties, you may be able to negotiate six months, twelve months or even a longer rent free period.
 This allows the owner to keep the monthly rent steady but will reduce the average you pay over the duration of your tenancy.

 To be the successful applicant or to be able to increase rental incentives, try to negotiate for a longer lease .
 (So long as you are confident you will be able to cover the costs on an ongoing basis).

 During negotiations (and before you sign), you should be able to come to an agreement regarding tenant improvement allowances and building repairs.
 Allowing you request certain upgrades and changes at the expense of the landlord if they are willing to do so.

 Go into this part of your negotiation fully informed.
 Have an understanding of how much improvements or repairs will cost and how they may benefit the landlord.